-About th e survey Medical Archive collections cont eing conducted by the Center for the History of Medicine, Francis A. Countway Library of Medicine, and the Alan Mason Chesney s of the Johns Hopkins Medical Institutions as part of a joint effort to develop best practices for enabling access to special aining protected health information (PHI) and other types of access-protected ("restricted") records.
-For the purposes of this survey, on (protected or otherwise) is defined according to the HIPAA Privacy Rule (1996) as: the provision that identifies th cluding demographic information, which relates to: 1) an individual's past, present, or future physical or mental health or condition of health care to the individual, OR 3) the past, present, or future payment for the provision of health care to the individual, AND are individual or for which there is a reasonable basis to believe can be used to identify the individual.
-Protected health information common identifiers (e.g., name, address, birth date, Social Security Number) when they can be associated with the health addove." er HIPAA, a medical record, laboratory report, or hospital bill would be PHI because each document would contain a patient's nam intifying information associated with the health data content. o this survey, you are helping libraries and archives improve how they describe records and make hidden collections available to lore useful ways.
-Thank you! $\circ$ ou used manuscript collections or archival records as part of your research?
-O Yes ○ No 2.
-If yes, I have you used a collection guide ("finding aid") that included information about or not patient or other health-related records in the collection had access 2.
-If yes, I whether corestriction or not patient or other health-related records in the collection had access No 2.
-If yes, I whether o or not patient or other health-related records in the collection had access 2.
-If yes, I whether crestriction Yes No 3.
-How ha or not patient or other health-related records in the collection had access 2.
-If yes, I whether corestriction Yes No 3.
-How has collection or not patient or other health-related records in the collection had access ins?
-The second No 2.
-If yes, I whether corestrictio Yes No 3.
-How has collection A libraria or not patient or other health-related records in the collection had access ins?
-Eve you learned about the presence of restricted records for the majority of the its you have used (or were interested) in using?
-No 2.
-If yes, I whether orestrictio Yes No 3.
-How hat collection A libraria Online u or not patient or other health-related records in the collection had access ins?
-Eve you learned about the presence of restricted records for the majority of the ins you have used (or were interested) in using?
-No 2.
-If yes, I whether orestrictio Yes No 3.
-How hat collection A libraria Online u or not patient or other health-related records in the collection had access ins?
-Eve you learned about the presence of restricted records for the majority of the ins you have used (or were interested) in using?
-In or archivist is sing a finding aid is sing a library catalog record
+Survey on Research Access to Protected Records Containing Health About the survey This survey is being conducted by the Center for the History of Medicine, Francis A. Countway Library of Medicine, and the Alan Mason Chesney Medical Archives of the Johns Hopkins Medical Institutions as part of a joint effort to develop best practices for enabling access to special collections containing protected health information (PHI) and other types of access-protected ("restricted") records.
+For the purposes of this survey, health information (protected or otherwise) is defined according to the HIPAA Privacy Rule (1996) as: "Information, including demographic information, which relates to: 1) an individual's past, present, or future physical or mental health or condition.
+2) the provision of health care to the individual, OR 3) the past, present, or future payment for the provision of health care to the individual, AND that identifies the individual or for which there is a reasonable basis to believe can be used to identify the individual.
+Protected health information includes many common identifiers (e.g., name, address, birth date, Social Security Number) when they can be associated with the health information listed above.
+For example, per HIPAA, a medical record, laboratory report, or hospital bill would be PHI because each document would contain a patient's name and/or other identifying information associated with the health data content.
+By responding to this survey, you are helping libraries and archives improve how they describe records and make hidden collections available to researchers in more useful ways.
+Thank you!
+Finding aids and access 1.
+Have you used manuscript collections or archival records as part of your research? () Yes 2.
+If yes, have you used a collection guide ("finding aid") that included information about whether or not patient or other health-related records in the collection had access restrictions? () Yes O No 3.
+How have you learned about the presence of restricted records for the majority of the collections you have used (or were interested) in using?
+A librarian or archivist Online using a finding aid Online using a library catalog record Other (please specify)